PipedreamHQ/pipedream/docs/docs/limits/README.md

 You can also see more detailed usage in [Billing and Usage Settings](https://pipedream.com/settings/billing).
 Here you'll find your usage for the last 30 days, broken out by day, by resource (e.g. your source / workflow).

-Your included credits count is reset, daily, at 00:00 (midnight) UTC.
+Your included credits count is reset daily at 00:00 (midnight) UTC.

 ### Included Credits Usage Notifications